vkbo/novelWriter/setup/description_pypi.md

 project structure is stored in a single project XML file, and other meta data is primarily saved as JSON files.

-The application is written with Python 3 (3.8+) using Qt5 and PyQt5 (5.3+).
+The application is written with Python 3 (3.8+) using Qt5 and PyQt5 (5.10+).
 It is developed on Linux, but should in principle work fine on other operating systems as well as long as dependencies are met.
-It is regularly tested on Debian and Ubuntu Linux, Windows, and macOS.
+It is regularly tested on Debian and Ubuntu Linux, Windows, and MacOS.

 novelWriter is developed and maintained by [Veronica Berglyd Olsen](https://github.com/vkbo).